 The Steyr TMP is a locked-breech weapon firing the 9mm Parabellum cartridge.
-There are only 41 component parts, and the frame and top cover are made from a synthetic plastic which is sufficiently strong to be able to do without steel inserts to support the bolt.
-The breech is locked and unlocked by rotation of the barrel, a system which Steyr pioneered in the early years of the century but which they ceased to use after 1918.
+There are only 41 parts, and the frame and top cover are made from synthetic plastic which is sufficiently strong to do without steel inserts to support the bolt.
+The breech is locked and unlocked by rotation of the barrel, a system Steyr pioneered in the early years of the century but which they ceased to use after 1918.

 A lug beneath the barrel engages in a groove in the frame.
 On firing, the barrel and breech block recoil still locked together, the lug sliding down the groove.
-The groove then spirals, and as the cam follows this track, so the barrel is revolved until the bolt lugs are unlocked from the chamber.
-The barrel is then held while the bolt runs back and then forward again to chamber a fresh round.
-Bolt and barrel then go forward, and the cam track again revolves the barrel to lock the breech.
+The groove then spirals, and as the cam follows this track, the barrel is revolved until the bolt lugs are unlocked from the chamber.
+The barrel is held while the bolt runs back and forward to a fresh round chamber.
+Bolt and barrel then go forward, and the cam track revolves around the barrel to lock the breech.

 Single shots or automatic fire are provided by a two-stage trigger, similar to that used on the Steyr AUG rifle.
 The first pressure on the trigger fires single shots; pulling through against the pressure of an auxiliary spring delivers automatic fire.
-There is a three-position cross-bolt safety catch which has a central position giving semi-automatic fire only, so providing additional control.
+There is a three-position cross-bolt safety catch with a central position giving semi-automatic fire only, providing additional control.
 The ambidextrous safety/fire mode selector button is located near the trigger guard.

-Although there is no butt-stock, and no provision for fitting one, the forward handgrip permits adequate control of the weapon, and short bursts can be fired with considerable accuracy after a little practice.
-Single shots can be fired with one hand quite easily; it is only slightly heavier than a Colt .45 automatic pistol and somewhat lighter than most larger caliber revolvers.
+Although there is no buttstock and no provision for fitting one, the forward handgrip permits adequate control of the weapon.
+Steyr TMP can fire short bursts with considerable accuracy after a bit of practice.
+Single shots can be fired with one hand quite easily; it is slightly heavier than a Colt .45 automatic pistol and somewhat lighter than most larger caliber revolvers.